GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 Both bonus shares and cash dividends are taxed at 5% in Nepal — they're legally the same thing.
 The real difference is when you pay capital gains, and how reinvestment compounds.
 A Nepali investor's guide with worked examples.

-If you have ever read a NEPSE announcement that says "Board has recommended 12% bonus + 0.6316% cash dividend" and wondered why the cash number is such an odd fraction, this post is for you.
+Ever read a NEPSE announcement that says "Board has recommended 12% bonus + 0.6316% cash dividend" and wondered why the cash number sits at such an odd fraction?
+This post is for you.

-The short answer: the 0.6316% is not a courtesy.
-It is the 5% tax on the bonus shares, calculated to the third decimal place.
-Bonus shares and cash dividends in Nepal are legally the same thing — both are taxed at 5% under Section 88 of the Income Tax Act 2058.
-The framing of "tax-free bonus shares" you may have heard from an agent, an Indian YouTube video, or a finance Instagram reel is wrong for Nepal.
+The short answer: that 0.6316% is no courtesy.
+It is the 5% tax on the bonus shares, calculated out to the third decimal place.
+Bonus shares and cash dividends in Nepal are legally the same thing, and both are taxed at 5% under Section 88 of the Income Tax Act 2058.
+The "tax-free bonus shares" framing you may have picked up from an agent, an Indian YouTube video, or some finance reel is simply wrong for Nepal.

-Once you accept that bonus and cash dividends are taxed identically at the moment of distribution, the "which builds more wealth" question becomes a much narrower one — about timing, reinvestment friction, and capital gains tax deferral.
+Once you accept that bonus and cash distributions get taxed identically at the moment of distribution, the "which builds more wealth" question shrinks to something narrower: timing, reinvestment friction, and capital gains tax deferral.
 That's the whole post.

 The single fact most Nepali retail investors get wrong